 So if you want to embrace the gender neutral trend, or invest in skincare you can share with the guy in your life, here’s what to add to your shopping basket.

 Looking to moisturise with something that sinks in quickly, doesn’t feel sticky and contains active ingredients to firm?
 Or to rehydrate skin post-shave?
 A gel-based cream ticks all these boxes, and is the ideal consistency for nearly everyone.
-We love: Clarins Hydra-Essentiel Cooling Cream Gel*, £36/3,600 points (50ml).
+We love: Clarins Hydra-Essentiel Cooling Cream Gel* (50ml).

 Enlarged pores and dullness due to pollution are non-gendered concerns.
 What’s more, pigmentation in guys (often due to swerving SPF), or lack of skin firmness in women (because of lower collagen density), are also problems that can be addressed with a does-it-all serum.
 Pick up something that contains these key ingredients: hyaluronic acid for hydration, retinol to target pigmentation and wrinkles, and peptides for firmness.
-We love: No7 Protect & Perfect Intense Advanced Serum Boots Exclusive £26/2,600 points (30ml).
+We love: No7 Protect & Perfect Intense Advanced Serum (30ml) EXCLUSIVE.

 In the 90s, a simple bottle bearing the words ‘CK One’ hit the shelves.
 ‘It was a clean, inconspicuous unisex scent, but it was also a slight rebellion against the conventions of having fragrances for him and her,’ says Georgina White, perfume trainer and co-host of YouTube’s The Perfume Pros.